ebyass/sei-project-03/README.md

 # Accountable

 In our team of 3 we created Accountable, a money sharing app built for users to track bills and split expenses with friends.
-My part of the project included building the models in Node.js,  building the friend request and friend search functionality, implementing authentication and creating the initial seeds file
+I took ownership of building the models in Node.js,  building the friend request and friend search functionality, implementing authentication and creating the initial seeds file.

 # Screenshot Walk Through